smart-swimmingpool/website/content/en/docs/getting-started/_index.md

 **🏊 Smart Swimming Pool: Pool automation for Smarter Control of your Swimming Pool**

+## Overview

-This project is splitted in several modular modules on:
+This project is splitted in several modules:

 - [Pool Controller](../pool-controller/)
 - [OpenHab Configuration](../openhab-config)